 These three historical cities in the Northern part of India are located about between 200 and 250 kms from each other roughly in a triangular position.
 They are well connected by road, rail and air, making it easy for visitors to visit each in succession.

-Delhi is all about layers – created as a capital city by the original rules of India dating back to the times of the epic Mahabharata, invader after invader has laid claim to this city.
+Delhi is all about layers – created as a capital city by the original rulers of India dating back to the times of the epic Mahabharata, invader after invader has laid claim to this city.
 In Delhi it is possible to find evidence of each of the seven times that it has been made the capital city in its long and tortuous history.

 1. Red Fort: The Red Fort (built by the Moguls), Tughlakabad (a vast fortified city build by Tughlak), Purana Qila (meaning old fort) bear mute testimony to a violent and bloody history.